 Nearly 260 sacred sites and 5,000 artifacts were identified and placed under protection during the construction period, and as the Mine activities progress, the search for artifacts and archeological items continues as part of the clearing process.
-In 2018, 1,014 archaeological objects were discovered, dating from between the 15th and 20th centuries.
-Artifacts included 15 fragments of glass and 960 pieces of local pottery, 18 of which exhibited decorative motifs.
-Two new archaeological sites were also discovered, in Ambohibahoaka and Vohitakona along the Pipeline, and 37 sacred sites (including tombs, waterfalls, sanctuaries and commemorative raised stones) were flagged for protection.
+In 2019, 111 archaeological objects were discovered, dating from between the 18th and 20th centuries.
+Artifacts included 16 fragments of glass and 92 shards of local pottery, seven of which exhibited decorative motifs.
+Three sacred sites were also identified, two of which are still functional.
+1,923 articles (discovered since 2017) were dated, catalogued and photographed in preparation for transfer to the Malagasy State in early 2020.
 Artifacts are housed in the Heritage Interpretation Center in Toamasina that was built by Ambatovy and turned over to the Ministry of Culture in 2014.